So you’ve been doing your estate planning homework. You’ve learned that perhaps you should have a trust in addition to a Will.

 For some, the creation of an irrevocable trust is a big decision that must be weighed against many other factors.

 Considering whether to create a trust is not an easy decision.
 Choosing the right type of trust to set up is even more challenging if you don’t have the right information.
 Should you have a revocable or an irrevocable trust?
-Make sure that you meet with a qualified estate planning and elder law attorney to help you make the right choice.
+Reach out to us and we will help you make the right choice.

 Not sure what the difference is between a Will and a trust?
 Click here to hear Paul explain it.